 General meetings of shareholders must be convened by the board of directors at least twenty days before the date of the meeting.
 The general meeting of shareholders is convened by way of a notice appearing in our official publication medium, currently the Swiss Official Gazette of Commerce.
 Registered shareholders may also be informed by ordinary mail.
 The notice of a general meeting of shareholders must state the items on the agenda, the proposals to be acted upon and, in case of elections, the names of the nominated candidates.
-Except in the limited circumstances listed below, a resolution may not be passed at a general meeting without proper notice.
-This limitation does not apply to proposals to convene an extraordinary general meeting of shareholders or to initiate a special investigation.
+Except in the limited circumstances listed below, a resolution may not be passed at a general meeting of shareholders or to initiate a special investigation.
 No previous notification is required for proposals concerning items included in the agenda or for debates that do not result in a vote.
 The notice period for a general meeting of shareholders may be waived if all shareholders are present or represented at such meeting.